 My approach to cooking is more about what’s almost gone bad in my fridge and less about Alice Waters’ what’s-fresh-in-the-fields ideal.
 Some nights, all goes as planned, and we have a vibrant pasta primavera or a succulent braised pork loin with fresh veggies on the side and some rice and pan gravy (the closest thing to a sauce I make).
 Most likely, though, we’re stir-frying up stray limp vegetables with as much ginger and garlic as we can muster to mask the taste of the old veggie drawer.
 Still, no matter what I’m throwing together for dinner, cooking has become automatic — smashing garlic, chopping veggies, stirring pots is my evening therapy.

 Following someone else’s directions for dinner makes me uncomfortable and a little annoyed — why should I do it that way?
 Are you sure I should use all this butter, it seems like an awful lot?
 A pile of puree?
 Really, do I have to put my pork chop on a swirl of dill, carrot, and sorghum mush?
-Seems so ridiculously fancy.
+It seems so ridiculously fancy.